 (a) Triggering for at least the following:

-(i) Neutral (residual) overcurrent; and
+(i) Neutral (residual) overcurrent of 0.2 p.u. or less of rated current transformer current transformer secondary current when applicable;

-(ii) Phase under-voltage or overcurrent;
+(ii) Phase under-voltage below 0.85 p.u. for two cycles or longer; or;

+(iii) Phase overcurrent above the equipment’s maximum emergency current rating; or

+(iv) Protective relay tripping for all protection groups;

+(v) Any other trigger criterion (including deviations to the above triggers) based on local conditions as reviewed and approved by ERCOT.

 (b) Minimum recording rate of 16 samples per cycle; and

-(c) A single record or multiple records that include:

-(i) A pre-trigger record length of at least two cycles and a total record length of at least 30 cycles for the same trigger point; or
+(c) A single record or multiple records that include a pre-trigger record length of at least two cycles and a total record length of at least 60 cycles for the same trigger point.

-(ii) At least two cycles of the pre-trigger data, the first three cycles of post-trigger data, and the final cycle of the fault as seen by the fault recorder.

 6.1.2.2 Fault Recording and Sequence of Events Recording Equipment Location Requirements

-(1) The location criteria listed below applies to Transmission Facilities operated at or above 100 kV.
-The Facility owner(s), whether a Transmission Facility owner or Generation Resource owner, shall install fault recording and sequence of events recording equipment at the following Facilities, at a minimum:
+(1) The location criteria listed below apply to Transmission Facilities operated at or above 100 kV unless otherwise specified.
+The Facility owner shall install fault recording and sequence of events recording equipment at the following locations, at a minimum:

 (a) Locations identified by the Transmission Facility owner utilizing the methodology in Section 8, Attachment M, Selecting Buses for Capturing Sequence of Events Recording and Fault Recording Data;